-In addition, we apply heightened scrutiny to non-executive directors who have served on the board for more than nine years,6 as we believe length of service may affect director independence.
+In addition, we apply heightened scrutiny to non-executive directors who have served on the board for more than nine years, as we believe length of service may affect director independence.
 In such cases, we will assess the director's independence in light of the board's overall tenure and composition, as well as any other relevant factors.
 Further, we expect the company to provide an assurance as to the director's continued independence.

-Non-executive Chair - We will classify a chair as non-executive if he or she was independent upon appointment and, outside of the role of chair,7 continues to meet the independence standards outlined above.
+Non-executive Chair - We will classify a chair as non-executive if they were independent upon appointment and, outside of the role of chair, continue to meet the independence standards outlined above.

-Affiliated Director - A director is affiliated if he or she has a material financial, familial or other relationship with the company, its independent auditor or its executives, but is not an employee of the company.8
+Affiliated Director - A director is affiliated if they have a material financial, familial or other relationship with the company, its independent auditor or its executives, but are not an employee of the company.

-A director will normally be considered affiliated if he or she:
+A director will normally be considered affiliated if they:

-- 1. is a non-executive chair who was not independent on appointment or has a relationship with the company that falls into one of the categories below; - 2. has served as a director for more than nine years, unless his or her continued independence is confirmed by the board; - 3. has served as an employee of the company in the past five years; - 4. is a significant shareholder or represents one (defined as holding 10% or more of the company's share capital);9
+- are a non-executive chair who was not independent on appointment or has a relationship with the company that falls into one of the categories below; - have served as a director for more than nine years, unless their continued independence is confirmed by the board; - have served as an employee of the company in the past five years; - they are a significant shareholder or represent one (defined as holding 10% or more of the company's share capital); - have or have had within the last three years a material business relationship with the company, either directly or as a partner, shareholder, director or senior employee of a body that has such a relationship with the company; - have close family ties with any of the company's advisers, directors or senior employees; - participate in the company's share option or performance-related pay scheme(s); - are a member of the company's pension scheme; or - hold cross-directorships or have significant links with other directors through their involvement in other companies or bodies.